mvpduncan/VidSummarAI/README.md

 there will be a set of tools under vidsummarai/ that will be controlled by a CLI, allowing you to create a summary of a video.

-Question:
+__Question__:

 Do we want to seperate out training/exploring and creation into seperate projects?
 Or can we house all the code in this repository?